The DSLR vs. mirrorless camera debate is a crucial one to consider when you're buying a higher level camera.

 Cameras aimed at beginner and intermediate shooters will generally come with a "kit" lens — one that's pretty good for most purposes.
 Cameras aimed at pros will be sold "body only," i.e., without a lens, so you'll have to factor that into your budget, too.
 And lenses can cost a lot.

 It's also worth noting that you'll often find the best deals on cameras a year or two old, as companies look to clear out stock for newer models.
 Don't be concerned by the fact that they're not the latest model — things don't move that quickly in the camera world, and these cameras will still be generally very good in most areas.
 They're definitely worth considering, especially if you're new to the market.

-DSLR vs. mirrorless: DSLR and mirrorless defined
+DSLR vs. mirrorless: Key differences

 For the most part, DSLRs use the same design as the 35mm film cameras of days gone by, with an image sensor occupying the place where film would have resided.

 A mirror inside the camera body reflects light coming in through the lens up to a prism (or additional mirrors) and into the viewfinder so you can preview your shot.
 When you press the shutter button, the mirror flips up, the shutter opens and the light hits the image sensor, which captures the final image.

 Our top DSLR pick for beginners is the budget-friendly Nikon D3500, which costs around $500 depending on the lens that comes with the kit.

 In a mirrorless camera, light passes through the lens and right onto the image sensor, which captures a preview of the image to display on the rear screen — just as a smartphone camera does.

 Some models also offer a second screen via an electronic viewfinder (EVF) that you can hold up to your eye for a better view when you're in bright sunlight.
 Our example of a mirrorless camera, one of our favorites, is the Sony a6100 (around $750 with kit lens).